50 day Program Update – Forming Habits vs Circadian Rhythm

-Seasonal exercise is a no brainer for me, and I have been doing this for years.
-In personal training we talk about something called a periodised training program.
-This is when an athlete in a competitive sport breaks their year into segments where they do different types of training – their preparation phase, intense training phase and competition phase and then the rest and recovery phase which is also called the off season.
+Seasonal exercise is a no-brainer for me, and I have been doing this for years.
+In personal training, we talk about something called a periodised training program.
+This is when an athlete in a competitive sport breaks their year into segments where they do different types of training – their preparation phase, intense training phase competition phase and then the rest and recovery phase which is also called the off-season.

 Today I updated you on my midway results of my 50 day program.

 I also discussed the importance of honouring your dynamic circadian rhythm so you can be consistent and motivated, and the challenges of doing this within a more fixed framework of creating habits, and managing daily schedules.

 I offered some solutions in the form of seasonal eating and exercise, supplementing, aiming for flexibility in your work schedule, and the importance of reflection and planning to make seasonal adjustments.